euler-xyz/euler-price-oracle/README.md

 ) external view returns (uint256 bidOutAmount, uint256 askOutAmount);
 ```

-The interface makes two innovations for better oracle integrations: the quoting interface and bid/ask pricing.
+This interface shapes oracle interactions in an important way: it forces the consumer to think in [amounts rather than prices](https://hackernoon.com/getting-prices-right).

 ### Quoting Interface